Creating and performing is not an option, it’s what you are. To feel alive, you must create and perform.

 That’s just the way it is, a True Artist must be connected their creative desire.

 If you find yourself unable to start making some small shifts on your own, you might need help from a trained professional.
 I specialize in helping creatives and performers, often with getting them back in touch with their creative emotional space and their creative expression.
-Please contact me to set up a free initial consultation.
+Learn more about overcoming your Creative Blocks through psychotherapy and please contact me to set up a free initial consultation.